willakat/toysm/README.md

   - Representation of Exit/Enter PseudoStates
   - Fork and Join PseudoStates
   - Event deferral
+  - 'do' behavior for states (likely implementation will spawn a thread when a State with a do behavior is entered).

 * Better graphing for Hierarchical states

+* StateMachine Pause function

 Dependenies
 -----------